diggsweden/.github/WORKFLOWS.md

 - **Maven Central** needs Sonatype credentials
 - **Container registries** use GITHUB_TOKEN (automatic)

 **Important for DiggSweden projects:** All required secrets are configured at the DiggSweden organization level.
-You don't need to create any secrets yourself - just request access from your DiggSweden GitHub organization administrator.
-They will enable the necessary secrets for your repository.
+Request access from DiggSweden GitHub administrators to enable secrets for the repository.

 Not using these features?
 No need to request the secrets.

 ### How It Works

-1. **You push code** → PR workflow runs checks
+1. **Push code** → PR workflow runs checks
-2. **You create a tag** → Release workflow builds and publishes everything
+2. **Create version tag** → Release workflow builds and publishes
-3. **You get feedback** → Clear errors if something's wrong
+3. **Workflow failures** → Detailed error messages

 The workflows handle all the complexity:
 - Multi-platform container builds